Minimal and nearly minimal measure expansions in connected unimodular groups: Preliminaries

+We use the following isomorphism theorem of topological groups. \begin{fact} Suppose $G$ is a locally compact group, $H$ is a closed normal subgroup of $G$.
+Then we have the following. \begin{enumerate}[\rm (i)] \item \emph{(First isomorphism theorem)} Suppose $\phi: G \to Q$ is a continuous surjective group homomorphism with $\ker \phi = H$.
+Then the exact sequence of groups

+is an exact sequence of topological groups if and only if $\phi$ is open; the former condition is equivalent to saying that $Q$ is canonically isomorphic to $G/H$ as topological groups. \item \emph{(Third isomorphism theorem)} Suppose $S \leq G$ is closed, and $H \leq S$.
+Then $S/H$ is a closed subgroup of $G/H$.
+If $S\vartriangleleft G$ is normal, then $S/H$ is a normal subgroup of $G/H$, and we have the exact sequence of topological groups

+this is the same as saying that $(G/H)/(S/H)$ is canonically isomorphic to $G/S$ as topological groups. \end{enumerate} \end{fact}

 Suppose $H$ is a closed subgroup of $G$.
-The following fact allows us to link Haar measures on $G$ with the Haar measures on $H$ for unimodular $G$ and $H$.
+The following fact allows us to link Haar measures on $G$ with the Haar measures on $H$ for unimodular $G$ and $H$:

-\begin{fact}[Quotient integral formula] Suppose $G$ is unimodular with Haar measure $\mu_G$, and $H$ is a closed subgroup of $G$ with left Haar measure $\mu_H$.
+\begin{fact}[Quotient integral formula] Suppose $H$ is a closed subgroup of $G$ with a left Haar measure $\mu_H$.
 If $f$ is a continuous function on $G$ with compact support, then

 defines a function $f^H: G/H \to \RR$ which is continuous and has compact support.
-If $H$ is unimodular, then there is unique invariant Radon measures $\mu_{G/H}$ on $G \slash H$ such that for all continuous function $f: G \to \RR$ with compact support, the following integral formula holds
+If both $G$ and $H$ are unimodular, then there is unique invariant Radon measures $\mu_{G/H}$ on $G \slash H$ such that for all continuous function $f: G \to \RR$ with compact support, the following integral formula holds

 A similar statement applies replacing the left homogeneous space $G/H$ with the right homogeneous space $H \backslash G$. \end{fact}